alpa-projects/alpa/benchmark/alpa/README.md

 python3 benchmark_3d.py --suite gpt.perf_test_auto
 ```

-You can also specify the number of hosts and number of devices per host.
+You can also specify the number of hosts and the number of devices per host.
 ```
 python3 benchmark_3d.py --suite gpt.perf_test_auto --num-hosts 2 --num-devices-per-host 8
 ```